TO BUYING DIAMOND TESTERS

 UV light can also be useful when grading a diamond for colour, because white diamonds that fluoresce under UV light also fluoresce under UV light present in daylight, and this can make the stone appear a better colour than it really is, so you may wish to downgrade it by one or two colour grades.
 Again, this information is for the gemmologist or professional diamond dealer, the average jeweller or antiques dealer does not need to know any of this.

 EXPLANATION: 'Synthetic' does NOT mean 'imitation' - a synthetic stone is grown in the laboratory to the same recipe found in nature, and the aim of the manufacturer is to make an end-product which is identical to its natural counterpart.
 Synthetic diamond IS diamond (unlike, for instance, Cubic Zirconia or Moissanite which are not diamond) - and synthetic diamond registers DIAMOND on diamond testers...because it IS diamond.

-Moissanite is a manmade stone (it doesn't exist in nature in a form that can be cut into gemstones).
-It is not common, it was only 'invented' a few years ago, its only significance is that is registers 'diamond' on diamond testers.
-Moissanite does, to the non-expert, look remarkably like diamond - but it is not diamond it is Moissanite, i.e. Moissanaite is not a 'type' of diamond, it is another stone altogether.
+Moissanite is a manmade stone (it doesn't exist in nature in a form that can be cut into gemstones*).
+It is not common, it was only 'invented' in the 1990s, its only significance is that is registers 'diamond' on diamond testers.
+Moissanite does, to the non-expert, look remarkably like diamond - but it is not diamond it is Moissanite, i.e. Moissanite is not a 'type' of diamond, it is another stone altogether.